4 Exploratory Data Analysis

 Sum 9436 555 116 20 10127

-Practice: Reclassify the card categories into two groups, “blue” and “silver+”, using the fct_collapse() function from the forcats package (as in Section 3.10).
-Then recreate both bar plots and compare the patterns.
-Does the simplified version make the churn differences easier to see?
-Would this reclassification improve interpretability in a predictive model?
+Practice: Reclassify the card categories into two groups, "blue" and "premium", using the fct_collapse() function from the forcats package.
+Then recreate the count and proportional bar plots.
+Does the simplified grouping make the churn pattern easier to interpret?
+What information is lost by combining the smaller card categories?

 ggplot(data = churn) +